 Return of Christ

-When Christ healed the lame man, it was an example of the power God has over all of creation!
-Dr. Martyn Lloyd-Jones brings this powerful sermon on Acts 3:19-21, showing God's ability to completely make all things new.
-The message of Christianity is not that it is a reform movement to fix all things gone wrong now, but that we are headed toward a final event to reconstitute the whole universe.
-Modern man views this as “pie in the sky”.
-He wants something to correct the world now.
-Accordingly, a popular view has arisen that Christianity is just a view of life, a book of principles.
-All we must do is persuade people to practice them and everything will be better.
+When Christ healed the lame man, it was an example of the power God has over all of creation.
+Dr. Martyn Lloyd-Jones offers this powerful sermon on Acts 3:19–21 titled “Return of Christ,” showing God's ability to completely make all things new.
+The message of Christianity is not that it is a reform movement to fix all things gone wrong now, but that all are headed toward a final event to reconstitute the whole universe.
+Modern humanity views this as “pie in the sky” and want something to correct the world now.
+Accordingly, a popular view has arisen that Christianity is just a view of life, a book of principles — if people are persuaded to practice them, everything will be better.
 But this is not what Jesus taught.
 He never claimed to come into the world to reform it for progressive improvement.
 In fact, he said the opposite.
 The social gospel is a complete denial of biblical teaching and the witness of history.
 The world is a place of disorder because it is cursed and partly governed by the devil.
-This explains our world: not a lack of education, but a lack of knowledge of God.
+This explains the world: not a lack of education, but a lack of knowledge of God.
 The real message of Christianity is that there is only one hope: the return of Christ to reconstitute all things.

 About Dr. Martyn Lloyd-Jones